gradha/OpenIrekia-iOS/README.md

 As part of the [Open Irekia project](http://open.irekia.net), the Basque Government has released under the [EUPL](http://joinup.ec.europa.eu/software/page/eupl) bits of free software.
-This is an unofficial mirror of the software releases for the iOS mobile client, which works on iOS and iPad.
+This is an unofficial mirror of the software releases for the Open IrekiaiOS mobile client, which works on iOS and iPad.

 The github repo contains just the files released plus this additional readme made for Github.
 You can also read the [original README